Opinion | The Republican propaganda machine kicks into high gear

 Fox News is treating this like a stunning revelation (“Worse than Watergate” trumpeted Sean Hannity), dramatically amping up the story with each retelling.
 After all, it isn’t good enough to say a lawyer with a second-order connection to the Clinton campaign got information from another client with legitimate access to White House internet traffic data; that’s not nearly scandalous enough.

-So Fox published a headline reading “Clinton campaign paid to ‘infiltrate’ Trump Tower, White House servers.”
+So Fox published a headline reading “Clinton campaign paid to ‘infiltrate’ Trump Tower, White House servers to link Trump to Russia, Durham finds.”
 The Washington Examiner claimed Sussmann “spied on Trump’s White House office” — even though the internet data came from 2016, when Barack Obama was president.

 “Hillary broke into a presidential candidate’s computer server and a sitting president’s computer server,” claimed Fox host Jesse Watters ludicrously.
 “There, her hackers planted evidence, fabricated evidence connecting Trump to Russia.”

-Tucker Carlson added that Clinton stole “presumably text messages,” which not even Durham alleges.
+Tucker Carlson added that Clinton’s campaign stole “presumably text messages,” which not even Durham alleges.

 These are all lies.
-This is not about “hacking,” no evidence was planted, and the data on White House traffic came from when Obama was president.
+This is not about “hacking,” no evidence was planted and the data on White House traffic came from when Obama was president.
 You can argue that Durham’s filing was itself misleading and tendentious, but even if every word of it was true, what they were saying on Fox was outrageously false.

 But the propaganda machine doesn’t stop there.
 Republican politicians — even those who know better — see their constituents being fed this line, so they rush to get in on the act: